LinkedInLearning/android-development-retrofit-with-kotlin-2882228/README.md

-# COURSENAME
+# Android Development: Retrofit with Kotlin
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Android Development: Retrofit with Kotlin`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]